 Have you visited Rome’s famous Trevi Fountain, one of the most iconic monuments of Italy?
 It is an absolutely stunning, must-see historical landmark of the Eternal City.
 I will share all the details, facts and secrets here in this guide to ‘La Fontana di Trevi’.
 Plus, my tips for visiting.

 La Fontana di Trevi is undoubtedly the most famous fountain in the world.
-I’ve been lucky to visit the Trevi Fountain a couple of times on my travels to Italy and marvelled at its beauty and been mesmerised by its fascinating history, the opulence and the exquisite art.
+I’ve been lucky to visit the Trevi Fountain a couple of times on my travels to Italy and marvelled at its beauty and have been mesmerised by its fascinating history, the opulence of the sculptures and exquisite art.

 Large water features such as this one have always attracted people because water is life.
 But it’s also relaxing and calming to watch and listen to the pure sound of the trickling water.
 Here, the fountain also provides a cooling effect in the hot Roman Summer.

 In a city which is quite an expensive tourist destination, this is one of the free attractions and so is, of course, on everyone’s must-see list of places to visit here.